 As is characteristic of the cardiac stomach, all surface and glandular epithelial cells secrete mucus.
 What is the shape of these cells?

-Also apparent are the pale, round parietal cells in the middle of the gland and the granular chief cells near the base of each gland.
-Remember that parietal and chief cells are found in the fundus and corpus of the stomach, but not in the cardiac stomach (previous Webslide 0054).
+Also apparent are the large, round, eosinophilic parietal cells in the middle portion of the glands and the granular, basophilic exocrine chief cells near the base of each gland.
+Remember that parietal and chief cells are found in the fundus and corpus of the stomach, but not in the cardiac glands of stomach (previous Webslide UMich_155).

 This is an important slide, allowing a detailed examination of the different cells of the mucosa.
-Find the four layers of the GI tract, especially noting the mesothelium of the serosa on the outside of the stomach.
+Find the four layers of the GI tract, (the mesothelium of the serosa on the outside of the stomach is partially intact in some places, but stripped away in others).
 Based on the orientation of the muscularis externa this is a longitudinal section.
-Find the muscularis mucosae and observe the folding of the mucosa into rugae.
+Find the muscularis mucosae.
 How does the shape and disposition of the lamina propria in the stomach differ from what you observed in the esophagus?
-What cell types do you observe here?
+What cell types do you observe in the lamina propria?

 Now concentrate on the cells and folding of the mucosal epithelium: